 This website made me chuckle.
 Ling claims to own the UK’s favorite car leasing website – a Leader of the Pack!

-However, the website is so confusing that it is hard to make out what is going on.
+However, the website is so confusing that it is hard to determine what is happening.
 Between random graphics of Ling doing random stuff and making random faces, there are various cars and prices, but there are too many distractions to focus on them.

 There are many animations that seem to make no sense or have no place, and there are just too many things flashing at once.